Charnnarong/BasicFuseAndAmq/readme.md

    This could be a good place to start to get hands dirty on crafting Microservice environment.
    Once we get more confident on how things work ins and outs , that is the beginning of the first door to Microservice wizard.

+   You were right, the above context is just an sweet advertising.

 [Project requirement](./documents/ProjectRequirements.md)